Assistance & Resources

 - Public health emergencies, such as the outbreak of COVID-19, are stressful times for people and communities.
 Fear and anxiety about a disease can lead to social stigma toward people, places, or things.
 Knowing and sharing facts can help stop stigma.

-The US Treasury and the Internal Revenue Service (IRS) began delivering the second round of Economic Impact Payments to millions of Americans the last week of December, 2021.
-For more information on the second round of Economic Impact Payments as part of the Coronavirus Response and Relief Supplemental Appropriations Act of 2021, visit the IRS website.
+The US Treasury and the Internal Revenue Service (IRS) began delivering the Economic Impact Payments to millions of Americans the last week of December, 2021.
+For more information on the Economic Impact Payments as part of the Coronavirus Response and Relief Supplemental Appropriations Act of 2021, visit the IRS website.

 Long Beach Transit (LBT)